 Tseycum HeadStart Program is a program that supports activities focused on early childhood learning and development for First Nations children from birth to age six and their families.
 This includes pre and post natal support, cultural development programs, parenting and education programs and workshops, infant and toddler development programs, health screening, monitoring and referrals, fitness and nutrition, exercise, yoga for kids, Afterschool and Breakfast programs and literacy support.

+December 1, 2021: Many programs are on hold due to the pandemic.
+Please see the GVPL website for continuing program updates.
 Branches of the GVPL are located across Victoria, the Saanich Peninsula, the West Shore and Sooke.
 Each location has a children's section, as well as drop-in storytimes for families.
-Library cards are free and you can take home books, dvds, cds for your family.
+Library cards are free and you can take home books, DVDs, and CDs for your family.

-Panorama Recreation offers a wide variety of recreational and general interest programs at many different locations throughout the municipalities of North Saanich, Central Saanich and the town of Sidney.
+Panorama Recreation offers a wide variety of recreational and general interest programs at many different locations including Greenglade Community Centre throughout the municipalities of North Saanich, Central Saanich and the Town of Sidney.

 We offer a variety of educational and parenting support opportunities.
 At the Peninsula Early Years Centre, you can connect with programs in support of children's health & development or with our Outreach Workers for questions about ages and stages you might have.
 We also have our Child Passenger Safety programs in support of safe travels while in a vehicle and the Play & Chat Packs program in support of language development.
 Located at 1649 Mt.
 Newton Cross Road, Saanichton.
 Follow us on Facebook: https://www.facebook.com/peninsulaearlyyears